iamtheyammer/fetch-ford-service-manuals/README.md

 ### Get code and dependencies

-1. Clone this repository with `git clone https://github.com/iamtheyammer/fetch-ford-service-manuals.git`
+1. Clone this repository with `git clone https://github.com/iamtheyammer/fetch-ford-service-manuals.git`, and enter the repository's directory (likely with `cd fetch-ford-service-manuals`)
-2. Run `yarn install` to download dependencies
+2. Run `yarn` to download dependencies
 3. Run `yarn playwright-setup` to download and set up Playwright

 ### Get data for your car